Erlang error logger.

 OTP Design Principles and

-registered as error_logger
+registered as error_logger.

 Error logger is no longer started by default, but is